 Our Sequential Founders bring the right skills and expertise, at the right time, to achieve our bold Mission to create life-changing medicines for people with cancer and other serious diseases.MORE

-Dr. Sarisky brings to FORMA over 25 years of oncology business and scientific expertise.
-He most recently served as Vice President of Oncology Business Development and Licensing within Janssen Pharmaceuticals, a Johnson & Johnson company.
-Prior to joining Janssen Pharmaceuticals, Dr. Sarisky held positions of Vice President of External Research and Early Development within Johnson & Johnson, Sr. Director of Immunology Research at Centocor, and Director of Virology at GlaxoSmithKline Pharmaceuticals.
-Dr. Sarisky received his B.S. degree in Biology from the University of Scranton, a Ph.D. in Genetics from the Pennsylvania State University College of Medicine, completed his postdoctoral training at the Johns Hopkins School of Medicine, and holds an M.B.A. in Marketing from Lehigh University.
+Dr. Sarisky brings to FORMA over 25 years of business and scientific expertise.
+For the past 5 years, Rob served as Chief Business Officer, FORMA Therapeutics.
+Prior to that, he was Vice President of Oncology Business Development and Licensing within Janssen Pharmaceuticals, a Johnson & Johnson company, and throughout his career held various positions of Vice President of External Research and Early Development within Johnson & Johnson, Sr. Director of Immunology Research at Centocor, and Director of Virology at GlaxoSmithKline Pharmaceuticals.
+Rob received his B.S. degree in Biology from the University of Scranton, a Ph.D. in Genetics from the Pennsylvania State University College of Medicine, completed his postdoctoral training at the Johns Hopkins School of Medicine, and holds an M.B.A. in Marketing from Lehigh University.
 He has authored more than 120 publications and patents and served on the Editorial Board for two scientific journals.
-He has been active in the academic community by serving on the University of Pennsylvania Executive Advisory Committee for the HHMI Graduate Training in Medical Sciences, the University of Miami Innovation Corporate Advisory Council, the University of North Carolina Innovation Transfer and Development Initiative, adjunct Professor for Drexel University School of Medicine and an Advisory Board member for Indiana University’s Biotechnology Program.
+He has been active in the scientific community by serving on the University of Pennsylvania Executive Advisory Committee for the HHMI Graduate Training in Medical Sciences, Cancer Prevention Research Institute Product Development Review Committee, the University of North Carolina Innovation Transfer and Development Initiative, RiboNova Board of Directors, and an Advisory Board member for Indiana University’s Biotechnology Program.

 Mary Wadlinger brings over 25 years of experience as a strategic human resources leader in biotechnology and global biopharmaceuticals as well as consumer and nonprofit organizations.
 For the past 11 years, Mary has served at Millennium Pharmaceuticals, Inc., a subsidiary of Takeda Pharmaceutical Company Limited, in Cambridge, Mass., most recently as Vice President Human Resources.
 Prior to joining FORMA, Mary Wadlinger held numerous human resource leadership positions at Millennium, where she oversaw the HR business partners group, employee engagement, learning & development, talent and performance management, succession planning, compensation, and benefits.
 Millennium is known for its strong culture and has been recognized in Fortune and The Boston Globe as a “Great Place to Work.”
 Before entering the biotech sector, Mary served as Vice President, Human Resources and Customer Relations for a consumer goods internet retailer and led process improvement and auditing for a retail holding company.
 Mary has served as a member of WOMEN Unlimited’s President Counsel, Executive Development Roundtable at Boston University, HR Leadership Forum, and other not-for-profit and HR organizations.